YukonZipperer/SN/README.md

 	"name": "Updated Name"
 }
 - Send the request and you should get the updated profile returned

+#Deleting Posts
+- Make a delete request to 'localhost:8080/post/:postid' enter the id of the post in place of ':postid' (You can obtain the post id by getting posts from the account you want to delete the post from)
+- Attach the authorization header
+- Send the request and you should get a message saying that the post has been deleted

 #Deleting Account
 - Make a delete request to 'localhost:8080/user/:id'